-35M.
-How can local governments comply with relevant state law requirements?
+69. How can local governments comply with relevant state law requirements? [formerly question 35M]

 In addition to adopting the authorizing resolution that the MOA requires, a local government's governing board must appropriate the opioid settlement funds through a legal budget ordinance before funds can be obligated and expended.
-Under current law, there are two budgeting options available to local governments:
+Under current law, there are three budgeting options available to local governments:

-- (i) The annual budget ordinance, or an amendment to the annual budget ordinance: or - (ii) A capital project ordinance for capital projects that are consistent with the MOA.
+- (i) The annual budget ordinance, or an amendment to the annual budget ordinance; - (ii) A settlement project ordinance; or - (iii) A capital project ordinance for capital projects that are consistent with the MOA.